-75+ Creative & Natural Fish Tattoos Designs – Many Kinds
+75+ Creative & Natural Fish Tattoo Designs & Meanings – Best of 2017

 Fish are the earliest creatures on earth, and some even believe they are our earliest ancestors.
 Whatever your belief, no one can deny people’s fascination with sea creatures and especially fish.

 Fish have varied meaning to people, mainly because of their relationship to the fish itself.
 People who live in coastal towns such as the Japanese and other river and lake residents relate the fish to abundance, wealth, success and fertility.